Genesis Healthcare (OTCMKTS:GENN) versus Five Star Senior Living (NASDAQ:FVE) Financial Contrast

-Genesis Healthcare (OTCMKTS:GENN) and Five Star Senior Living (NASDAQ:FVE) are both small-cap medical companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their profitability, dividends, risk, earnings, institutional ownership, analyst recommendations and valuation.
+Genesis Healthcare (OTCMKTS:GENN) and Five Star Senior Living (NASDAQ:FVE) are both small-cap medical companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, profitability, valuation, earnings, dividends and risk.

-2.3% of Genesis Healthcare shares are owned by institutional investors.
-Comparatively, 39.4% of Five Star Senior Living shares are owned by institutional investors.
-36.6% of Genesis Healthcare shares are owned by company insiders.
-Comparatively, 7.0% of Five Star Senior Living shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+Genesis Healthcare has a beta of 1.07, indicating that its stock price is 7% more volatile than the S&P 500.
+Comparatively, Five Star Senior Living has a beta of 0.94, indicating that its stock price is 6% less volatile than the S&P 500.

-This is a summary of current ratings and recommmendations for Genesis Healthcare and Five Star Senior Living, as reported by MarketBeat.
+This is a summary of current ratings and target prices for Genesis Healthcare and Five Star Senior Living, as provided by MarketBeat.com.

 |Sell Ratings